00-00-00-11/zoom-cord/README.md

 Generates the pair programming rooms (group variant is on the way).
 Requires two arguments to function:
  - Type: this is either open or closed, and dictates whether or not students are able to freely move between pairing rooms
  - Students: this is simply the list of students mentioned.
 They will be put into rooms based on their order in the list.
-First mentioned student second mentioned student will be paired in a room together.
+First mentioned student and second mentioned student will be paired in a room together.

 It, alongside the room creation, adds pair roles and a text channel for each pair.
 If the type is closed, the pair can only see their pairing room and chat channel,